 St Columba’s School Curriculum

-At St Columba’s, learning is facilitated through a developmental approach that emphasises cooperative learning, inquiry and the use of technology.
-We provide a relevant, comprehensive and varied curriculum to suit a wide range of student needs, interests and abilities.
+At St Columba’s, learning is facilitated through a developmental approach that emphasises, explicit instruction, cooperative learning, inquiry and the use of technology.
+We provide a relevant, comprehensive and varied curriculum to suit a wide range of student needs, interests and abilities

-The Australian Curriculum and First Steps philosophy underpins the English programme.
+The Australian Curriculum and Explicit Instruction philosophy underpins the English programme.
 English is seen as holistic; each mode of English - reading, writing, speaking, listening, and viewing - supports and enhances overall language development in all subject areas.
-English learning takes place through interaction in meaningful events.
+English learning takes place through interaction in meaningful activities.

 In Mathematics, students learn to use ideas about number, space, measurement, chance and problem solving.
 Mathematics assists learning across the curriculum.
 Students manipulate concrete materials in order to develop understandings.
 Stepping Stones Maths is used to provide continuity across classes.

-The Society and Environmental learning areas of History and Geography enables students to understand how individuals and groups live together and interact with and within their environment.
+Humanities and Social Sciences (HASS) enables students to understand how individuals and groups live together and interact with and within their environment.
 Students develop a respect for cultural heritage, and a commitment to social justice, the democratic process and ecological sustainability.

 The Health and Physical Education learning area focuses on the physical, mental, emotional and social development of the student.
 A range of sporting opportunities and programmes is offered.
 Students are involved in an athletics carnival and a swimming carnival for Years 4 – 7.